 Designated Accounts (DA).
 NRPB will open two DAs held at the CBCS for this project.
 One DA (DA-A) will be utilized for Disbursement Category 1 (component 1), while the other DA (DA-B) will be for Disbursement Category 2 (components 2 and 3).
-There will be four operating accounts under DA-A two in

-US Dollars (one PFI disbursement account and one PFI reflows account) and two in local currency (one PFI disbursement account and one PFI reflows account).3
+There will be five operating accounts under DA-A three in US Dollars (one PFI disbursement account, one PFI reflows account and one Beneficiary reflow account) and two in local currency (one PFI disbursement account and one PFI reflows account).